Apple Cottage

 Over the years there were numerous additions and extensions to the cottage which took its original area from 35m2 to 160m2 plus outbuildings.
 The house was sold in 2012 and in 2014 planning permission was granted for demolition of buildings on the site and the construction of a three-bedroom house. click link here

 The large area surrounding the house was given over to fruit and vegetable growing with apple orchards and glasshouses.
-Christopher sold organic vegetables in Mill Road from 1981 when he retired as a chemist and definitely up until 1999 and likely afterwards.
+Christopher sold organic vegetables in Mill Road from 1981 when he retired from agricultural research on chemicals and definitely up until 1999 and likely afterwards.
 Part of the orchard remains today (2020) and the outline of the glasshouses can be seen.

-A bench dedicated to one of Colin’s sons, Philip (“Stan”) stands on Button End near No 22.
+A bench dedicated to Chris and Mabel’s son, Philip (“Sten”) stands on Button End near No 22.

 No Comments